-Some questions refer to the Shipping (Small Commercial Vessel) Regulations 2008.
+Some questions refer also to the Shipping (Small Commercial Vessel – SCV) Regulations 2008.

 The information provided in FAQs is accurate at the time it was posted on this website.

-Q. I have a FV Licence from Fisheries Division (for sport fishing) and do I still have to comply with the small craft regulations?
+Q. I have a FV License from Fisheries Division (for sport fishing) and do I still have to comply with the small craft regulations?

-A. Yes, the FV Licence for sport or recreational fishing (where there are catch limitations) only applies to the act of fishing.
+A. Yes, the FV License for sport or recreational fishing (where there are catch limitations) only applies to the act of fishing.
 It is there to manage fishing and ensure seasonal restrictions are complied with.
-Vessel will require Small Craft Safety Certificate and Licence from ADOMS.
+Vessel will require Small Craft Safety Certificate and License from ADOMS.

 A. No, vessels is exempted from the Small Craft Control Act 2015.